Zephaniah

 Miss Marchant

-Friday 29th September 2023
+Friday 13th September 2024

 A very busy week here in Year 6 Zephaniah, but it has been lovely to really get into teaching our first topics of Year 6.
 I am so pleased with the children’s enthusiasm and hardworking attitudes, which I am sure will continue over the year!

-In Maths, we have continued working on our place value knowledge, looking at rounding numbers, negative numbers before doing the end of topic test to practise everything they have learnt.
+In Maths, we have started working on our place value knowledge, looking at rounding numbers, negative numbers before doing the end of topic test to practise everything they have learnt.
 We then moved on to our new unit based on addition and subtraction.

 In RE, we were introduced to our new topic which saw us looking at all the different faith communities in our local area.
 On our walks to school we may come across a Greek Orthodox Church, the Mosque, a Catholic Church, the Uxbridge Road Tabernacle as well as several Church of England Churches.
 We discussed how Shepherd’s Bush is a very diverse area and there is not one set religion.
 We are lucky, as the diversity means we can learn from all the different groups of people.